-KeenASR Unity is a beta release Unity plugin that encapsulates speech recognition functionality of Keen ASR SDK and provides simple-to-use C# interface via KeenASR class.
-Unity plugin currently works with both iOS and Android versions of KeenASR SDK.
-Keen ASR SDK will only work on the device (not the simulator) on those platforms; we provide stub methods for Unity Player.
+KeenASR Unity is a Unity plugin that provides a simple-to-use C# interface via the KeenASR class to the underlying native iOS and Android KeenASR SDKs.
+The Unity plugin currently works with both the iOS and the Android versions of the KeenASR SDK.

-Installing KeenASR Unity Plugin (tested in Unity 2017.2.0f3)
+Installing the KeenASR Unity Plugin (tested in Unity 2019.4.0f1)

 Unpack the archive in your Unity project root directory.
-You should end up with
+You should end up with an

 Minimum API Level: 21

-For Android builds, AndroidManifest.xml file in
+For Android builds, the AndroidManifest.xml file in

 Adding Speech Recognition Functionality to Your App

 See sample code for using the plugin from within Unity.
-This sample shows how to initialize the SDK; it presents a “Start Listening” button on the screen and logs partial and final results on the console (they are not shown on the screen).
+This example shows how to initialize the SDK; it presents a “Start Listening” button on the screen and logs partial and final results on the console (they are not shown on the screen).